 So What I understood here, After traffic received by Application Gateway, Listener route the incoming traffic to the to the healthy instance from right Backend pool by taking the information from Rule ( Http Setting info) and Http Settings (Health prove ,cookie based infinity,protocol,port etc …).
 After the application gateway finalize the backend server, it opens a new TCP session with the backend server based on HTTP settings.
 HTTP settings specify the protocol, port, and other routing-related settings that are required to establish a new session with the backend server ( From MS Doc).
 Once healthy instance of backend pool receive the traffic, it process the request and send back the response in same way as it came.

 I hope this article gives a basic understanding about Application Gateway and In my next article , we will discuss on the features provided by Application Gateway.
+My next article of this series is Part 6 – Azure Application Gateway Features.

 Thanks for reading 🙂